How to get your boss on board with workplace volunteering

 By Lisa van de Geyn

 Stop us if this sounds familiar: during festive times of year, boxes of chocolate multiply on the office’s communal freebie table, while bottles of pricey wine from clients land on bosses’ desks.
 The place is humming—an endless flow of packages coming in, parcels going out.

-That’s where Natasha Koifman found herself three years ago when she noticed her Toronto and New York–based public relations firm, NKPR, was in the thick of gift-giving-and-receiving season.
+That’s where Natasha Koifman found herself in 2015 when she noticed her Toronto and New York–based public relations firm, NKPR, was in the thick of gift-giving-and-receiving season.
 But something wasn’t quite right.
 Instead of showering clients with bits and bobs they didn’t necessarily need, Koifman thought, why not do something besides opening our pocketbook?
 What she wanted was a way to roll up her sleeves, get her hands dirty, “give back in a meaningful way that supports the community where we live and work,” she says.

 And so, the NKPR 26 Hours of Kindness initiative was born.
 “In lieu of giving traditional gifts, we wanted to give the gift of kindness by donating our time, resources and money to people and programs across the city who were truly in need,” Koifman says.
 “From random acts of kindness to community dinner programs, the NKPR team, our client partners and friends of the agency came together for 26 hours of giving back.”